 PLEASE JOIN US!
 This year’s Texas Archeological Society (TAS) Annual Meeting will be held on October 26-28, 2018, in the historic city of San Antonio, Texas.
 Headquarters will be at the Menger Hotel, located in the heart of downtown San Antonio next to The Alamo.
 Please make your plans now to attend.
-Registration began June 5, 2018, so if you haven't registered, please take the time to register now!
-While we know the fees are a little higher than last year (not by much!), please remember that we are in the heart of downtown San Antonio, next to the Alamo, at the historic Menger Hotel, a 500’ walk to the San Antonio Riverwalk, and in a year that celebrates San Antonio’s 300th birthday!
+Online registration has closed.
+You can still register to attend the meeting onsite with a creidt card, check, or cash!!!
+Please remember that we are in the heart of downtown San Antonio, next to the Alamo, at the historic Menger Hotel, a 500’ walk to the San Antonio Riverwalk, and in a year that celebrates San Antonio’s 300th birthday!
 We think you will find the rooms at the Menger to be particularly reasonable for downtown San Antonio!

 The Local Arrangements Committee is working hard to ensure that the 2018 meeting is full of scholarly opportunities, but we also want you to have fun and enjoy your time here in San Antonio!
 Registration will be done online (preferred method) or via mail prior to the meeting, and the Local Arrangements Committee will provide and staff a centralized registration area at the conference as well.
 See the attached Registration form for fees and deadlines.